Rehanlukade/Pocket-Notes-React/README.md

 - [Author](#author)

+# Features

+## Group Creation Popup:

+- Implement a popup/modal for creating new note groups.
+- Add functionality to close the popup when clicking outside the modal.

+## Note Addition:

+- Allow users to add notes to specific groups.
+- Create a UI component to display the list of notes within each group.

+## Local Storage Persistence:

+- Develop functionality to save and retrieve notes using the browser's localStorage API.
+- Ensure that notes and groups persist even after the page is reloaded.

+## Group Switching:

+- Enable users to switch between different note groups.
+- Implement functionality to fetch and display notes related to the selected group.

-## Features
+## Metadata Management:

-1. The game is designed for two players, one is you as a player and the other opponent is your computer.
-2. There will simultaneous turns given to you and your computer, as soon as you choose one option for yourself ie. stone/paper/scissor you opponent will also strike at the same time.
-3. Show the respective scores on the screen for computer and human
-4. Different message has been displayed on the screen as per the win of the participants.
-5. There is a rules section at the bottom right, so as soon as you click on it, a pop up will open and you need to write the basic rule of the game, and there is a close button to close the pop up.
-6. You need to store the scores in the local storage, and make sure that the scores are not lost on reloading the page.
+- Store creation and last updated timestamps for each note.
+- Display metadata alongside each note for better user context.
+#

-### NOTE:
+## NOTE:
   For you turn in the game, you will have to choose the option manually by clicking on the one of the option, but for your computer it will be decided by the logic you write which will randomly decided.

 # Screenshot